Group of African-American film critics celebrates Black Hollywood and beyond while building its stature - ExBulletin

 DuVernay praised the AAFCA for being a base of support for those in Black Hollywood who are overlooked elsewhere.

-The AAFCA has been a great example of the build-your-own-home approach, said the director, who was recently honored by the organization for her film Origin, a critically acclaimed project that was barely recognized at the Hollywood awards season.
+The AAFCA was a great example of the build your own house approach, said the director, who was recently honored by the organization for her film Origin, a critically acclaimed project that was barely recognized during Hollywood awards season.
 This allows you to have a feeling of pride, commitment, solidarity within a community which is within a larger community.

 As an independent filmmaker, Deon Taylor can attest to this.
 The manager said he had been overlooked for much of his career except at AAFCA.